cartwright/CoD/README.md

 ## Usage

-This repository is a collection of bots written in python.
-These bots are built around the following discord server structure:
+This repository is a bot and it's files written in python.
+This bot is built around the following discord server structure:

 #### Concord on Discord
 - welcome